waynegraham/participatory_voting/README.md

 ## Ignore Contribution Types

-In the `lib/tasks/import.rake`, there is a task to add a `Prosal` to the database.
+In the `lib/tasks/import.rake`, there is a task to add a `Proposal` to the database.
 There is an ignore list that you can simply place the strings used in ConfTool to ignore.

 ```
 contribution_type_ignore = ['LAC Preconference']